|

 boundaries will continue

-to be used prior to the
+to be used until the

 first meeting of